jpcima/faustpp/README.md

 ## Usage

+For detailed information, refer to the manual located under the `docs` directory.

-No documentation yet, but an example is provided in the `architectures` directory.
+An example is provided in the `architectures` directory.
 It is usable and illustrates many features.

 The example is able to create a custom processor class.
 It has these abilities: